 Funding allocation

-Funding of approximately $23 million per annum is allocated directly to organisations through a restricted non-competitive process.
-Approximately $3.9 million per annum is available through an annual open competitive grant round.
+Funding of approximately $27 million per year is allocated directly to organisations through a closed non-competitive process.
+Approximately $3.5 million per year is available through an annual open competitive grant round.

 About the program

-The Indigenous Visual Arts Industry Support (IVAIS) program supports a professional, viable and ethical Indigenous visual arts industry with strong participation by Aboriginal and Torres Strait Islander people.
+The IVAIS program supports a professional, viable and ethical Indigenous visual arts industry with strong participation by Aboriginal and Torres Strait Islander people.
 Some of Australia's most dynamic visual art is produced in Indigenous art centres, which enable artists to create new art, earn income, develop professional skills and connect to the art market.

-Funding is delivered to four primary types of organisation including:
+Funding is delivered to 4 primary types of organisation including:

-The organisations funded through the program together form the infrastructure that provides artists with studio space, materials, art development opportunities, marketing and exhibition support, as well as a range of professional support and services for artists, art centre staff and Directors.
+The organisations funded through the program form the infrastructure that provides artists with studio space, materials, art development opportunities, marketing and exhibition support, as well as a range of professional support and services for artists, art centre staff and directors.

 Indigenous Visual Arts Industry Support Grant Guidelines